Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ### 🔸  Frame rate
 `Frame rate:` is the well known ***fps*** : Frames Per Second.<BR>
 It defines how many frames will be played during 1 second.<BR>
-> [!NOTE]
+!!! note
-> Historically, theatre movie standard fps was set on 24.<BR>
+    Historically, theatre movie standard fps was set on 24.<BR>
-> Drawn-animation however had usually a fps set to 12 and even lower (mainly due to production costs) such as 6 or 8 when it came to *Saturday Morning Cartoons* type animations.
+    Drawn-animation however had usually a fps set to 12 and even lower (mainly due to production costs) such as 6 or 8 when it came to *Saturday Morning Cartoons* type animations.

 Flipper will not be able to handle very high fps mainly due to hardware limitation (RAM size and display capability).<BR>
 Flipper screen refresh rate being what it is, flickering or ghosting effect will occur if fps is set too high.<BR>